 1. Choose shared liability.

 As Bradbury notes, the BAA “should spell out several ‘What if?’
 Scenarios, ranging from data breaches to the provider going out of business.”
 Look at the contract carefully.
-Clarify anything that needs clarified.
+Clarify anything that needs clarifying.
 Don’t feel that you are stuck if you don’t like the agreement.
 You can always go somewhere else.
-Make sure that significant responsibility is assumed by the IT vendor.
+Make sure that the IT vendor assumes significant responsibility.

 2. Side with backup and security expertise.

 - What about disaster recovery?
-Do you currently have NAS (network attached storage) implemented at your facility?
+Do you currently have NAS (network-attached storage) implemented at your facility?
 Do you have a DR plan (disaster recovery plan) related to that device?
-Is all your information automatically backed up to a data center that’s in a safe location at a distance from your headquarters (in the event of disaster at a single location)?
+Is all your information automatically backed up to a data center that’s in a safe location at a distance from your headquarters (in the event of a disaster at a single location)?

 - How is everything secured at the data center?
-You need to be concerned with business associate treatment of data in two primary ways: encryption and security mechanisms of the facility.
-It’s noteworthy that Bradbury specifically recommends AES-256, the same technology the federal government employees to safeguard top-secret files, and SSAE 16 (Statements on Standards for Attestation Engagements 16 http://www.aicpa.org/Research/Standards/AuditAttest/DownloadableDocuments/AT-00801.pdf) certification – both comprehensively implemented in every Atlantic.Net HIPPA Compliant Server solution.
+You need to be concerned with the business associate treatment of data in two primary ways: encryption and security mechanisms of the facility.
+It’s noteworthy that Bradbury specifically recommends AES-256, the same technology the federal government employees to safeguard top-secret files, and SSAE 16 (Statements on Standards for Attestation Engagements 16 http://www.aicpa.org/Research/Standards/AuditAttest/DownloadableDocuments/AT-00801.pdf) certification – both comprehensively implemented in every Atlantic.Net HIPAA Compliant hosting solution.